sailfish009/openstructure/modules/mol/mm/doc/observers.rst

 defined interval.

-Trajectory Observers
+Trajectory observers
 --------------------------------------------------------------------------------

-.. class:: TrajObserver(rythm)
+.. class:: TrajObserver(rhythm)

-  Stores and updates the MD trajectory produced by a :class:`Simulation` in memory.
+  Stores and updates the md trajectory produced by a :class:`Simulation` in memory

-  :param rythm:         :class:`int` rythm, at which the observer gets
+  :param rhythm:        Frequency, at which the observer gets
                         notified by the simulation
+  :type rhythm:         :class:`int`

   .. method:: GetTraj()